Ensign Ranch Campout FAQ

 Rustic.
 (It’s a campout, after all!)
 Camping and lodging facilities vary but all locations have access to potable water and toilet facilities.
 Showers and toilets are located at the lodge and are also available near Lockamora and Grotto campsites.
 Established campsites usually have picnic tables and a small fire place; although campfires will be prohibited if there is a fire ban in effect.
 Meadow and island campsites have no tables or fireplaces.
 Take a look at the Ensign Ranch website for maps and photos.

-For more details and maps of each campsite areas download or view the PDF information files posted at the bottom of this page.
+For more details and maps of the campsite areas go to the Camping Accommodations page.
+For a general overview map of the ranch, download or view the PDF map posted at the bottom of this page.

 Are meals provided?
 What should I bring to eat?

 Yes, some meals are provided.
 For other meals you are on your own.

 Please note that no lodge kitchen facilities are available for personal use.
 See our detailed schedule.

 Do I need to bring my own plates, cups & utensils to meals?

 Plates, cups and utensils will be provided.
 This is a change from previous years.
 You are welcome to bring your own, but we have learned that it's difficult to provide a place for you to clean your dishes with water and soap after meals.
 It's more efficient for us to provide these.

 Can I register at the Ranch?

 Yes, although we prefer that you pre-register to enhance our advance preparations, and to help make sure that you get the right camp site.
 (The Ranch office cannot accept registration forms or payment at any time.)